FbW-E10/SPA-Lessons/8-Deployment/README.md

 - Monitor: Measure Core Web Vitals from actual devices your visitors are using with Vercel Analytics for Next.js or Gatsby.

+**Built-in CI/CD for React sites**
+Vercel has integrations for GitHub, GitLab, and Bitbucket to enable CI/CD for your React site with zero configuration.
+Then, you can run automated tests for performance and reliability on every push.
+Pull and merge requests are deployed instantly to a unique URL, accessible to your entire team.

+**Add your custom domain**

+After deploying, your new React site will automatically be assigned a .vercel.app suffixed domain.
+You can then add a Custom Domain on your choice, either from a third-party or purchased through Vercel.

 ---

 ### Resources: